ONLY THE LEGEND WILL SURVIVE.

 I still remember being scared of looking at some of the photographs in Rumbelow’s book.
 They were pictures of some of the killer’s victims, taken after their autopsies.
 The worst of the photographs was taken shortly after the discovery of Mary Kelly’s body in her home; apparently, the Ripper had time to reach a sort of climax of hatred, mutilating the poor woman’s body in every reprehensible way imaginable.
 Making this film, directors Albert and Allen Hughes showed an interest in staying as faithful as possible to the recreation of these murders.
-However, The Hughes Brothers did not have integrity enough not to indulge the most elaborate theory surrounding the 1888 Whitechapel murders of five prostitutes.
-This is in no way a novel idea.
+However, The Hughes Brothers did not have integrity enough to stay away from the most elaborate theory surrounding the 1888 Whitechapel murders of five prostitutes.
+It is by now overly familiar.
 The film was based on a graphic novel, which was itself inspired by author Stephen Knight’s theories; there was even a well-made 1988 miniseries, Jack the Ripper, that claimed to have the answer to who the killer was (but offered nothing new).

 From Hell focuses on Inspector Frederick Abberline (Johnny Depp), the man in charge of the investigation, a person who in this version nurtures an addiction to opium and absinthe that gives him visions of the murders and the killer.
 As one whore is slaughtered after the other, the traces lead the Inspector from the working class neighborhoods of the East End to the highest echelons of the city… and the country.